hannah-222/PopVault/POPVAULT.md

 ######

 ###### The real value shows during shopping trips.
-Collectors can quickly search for a specific pop on their phone to see if they already own it or if it's on their wishlist, solving the common problem of buying duplicates or forgetting what's at home.
-Users manage wishlists with priority levels (1-5) and generate reports showing their most valuable pieces, spending over time, or collection completion by franchise.
+Collectors can quickly search for a specific pop on their phone to see if they already own it.
+Solving the common problem of buying duplicates or forgetting what's at home.
+Users manage their vault and can generate reports showing their most valuable pieces, spending over time, or collection completion by franchise.
 PopVault puts a collector's entire inventory in their pocket, making informed purchasing decisions easy and eliminating the frustration of forgotten purchases.

 ---
 ## ER DIAGRAM: